amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 13 - We have added three buttns in `RowLyout` and the `RowLyout` is anchored to the bottom of the parent `Rectangle`.
+*Snippet 13 - We have added three buttons in `RowLayout`.
+Since each has a `Layout.fillWidth` they will be sharing the `width` of the `parent `equally`.
 We shall improve on  the buttons later*

 When you run it, you should see something like this.